omahs/website-5/blog/2023-03-XX-waldo/index.md

 ## Run this example

-You can find this example in the [risc0-rust-examples GitHub repository](Understanding%20Waldo%20f60dd196187241c99aa9bdee885cea54.md).
+You can find the source code and build instructions for this example (and many others) in the [risc0/examples folder on GitHub](https://github.com/risc0/risc0/tree/main/examples).
 Run it yourself, and use it as a starting point to to create your own projects!
+If you run into issues, file a [GitHub issue](https://github.com/risc0/risc0/issues) or ask for help on [Discord](www.discord.gg/risczero).